hustlzp/Flask-Boost/README.rst

   * Use Flask-Script to help writing scripts.
   * Use permission_ to define permissions.
   * Use Bootstrap as frontend framework.
-  * Use bower manage frontend packages.
+  * Use Bower to manage frontend packages.
   * Use Gulp and FIS_ to compile static assets.
-  * Use Gunicorn to run Flask app and Supervisor to setup Gunicorn processes.
+  * Use Gunicorn to run Flask app and Supervisor to manage Gunicorn processes.
-  * Use Fabric to deploy app.
+  * Use Fabric as deployment tool.
-  * Use Sentry to track exceptions.
+  * Use Sentry to log exceptions.
   * Use Nginx to serve static files.

 * **Scaffold Commands**